Kintaro Miyagi

-Kintaro Miyagi (born April 14, 1998) is a Filipino footballer for Philippines Football League club Cebu.
+Kintaro Miyagi (born April 14, 1998) is a Filipino professional footballer.
 He has played for the Philippines national football team.

 Amateur career

 Youth

 While attending Sacred Heart School-Ateneo de Cebu, Miyagi played for the Magis Eagles his school's varsity team which he helped win various titles.
 He was also represented Mandaue in local inter-city tournaments as well as Central Visayas in regional meets such as the Palarong Pambansa.

 Collegiate career

 He decided to move to Metro Manila from Cebu after he graduated from high school to study at the University of the Philippines Diliman to take up a bachelor's degree in Physical Education.
 The university's football head coach, Anto Gonzales offered him a scholarship to study at the school so he could become part of UP's football team.
 Miyagi helped lead the Maroons to two UAAP Football Championship titles in Seasons 78 and 80, as well as four Philippine University Games (Unigames) championships, before deciding to forgo his final collegiate playing year to pursue a football career professionally.